Dr. Jennifer M. Clegg Ph.D.

 Syllabi and Vitas are maintained by Academic Affairs per State Law.

-Dr. Clegg is not currently accepting new Graduate Students.
+Dr. Clegg is currently accepting new Graduate Students.

 Dr. Clegg is currently accepting new Undergraduate Assistants.

 Areas of Interest

 My research program examines the developmental foundations of children's tools for social learning in different contexts across diverse cultural settings.
 Broadly, my works falls into two different, but interrelated, lines of research:

 (1) The development of flexible imitation as a tool for cultural learning

 (2) Children's learning in interactions with caregivers and peers

 Undergraduate students interested in working in the LinC Lab should complete the application available at https://txstate.co1.qualtrics.com/jfe/form/SV_eS6g4tMkO0vmuTH.

 (For a full list of publications and links to manuscripts, please visit https://www.jennifermclegg.com/publications.)